Hero Tales: Others

 Koei is Housei's mentor and later instructs Taitou in the dual disciplines of Soukihō: Gaiden (focused on weaponry) and Naiden (devoted to physical enhancement).
 A profoundly erudite scholar, she meets her end in a clash with Shimei, who refers to her by the honorific Chisenkyū (智泉玖), hinting at their shared history.
 Their connection runs deeper; prior to inhabiting his current form, Shimei once possessed a female host under whom Koei studied, and had previously attempted to kill her during that time.

 Media

 Manga

-Hero Tales, authored by Huang Jin Zhou (a unit composed of Hiromu Arakawa, Genco, and Studio Flag), and illustrated by Arakawa, was serialized in Square Enix's Gangan Powered from October 21, 2006, to February 21, 2009.
-It was then serialized in Monthly Shōnen Gangan from May 12, 2009, to August 12, 2010.
+Authored by Huang Jin Zhou (a unit composed of Hiromu Arakawa, Genco, and Studio Flag), and illustrated by Arakawa, Hero Tales was serialized in Square Enix's Gangan Powered from October 21, 2006, to February 21, 2009.
+It was later transferred to Monthly Shōnen Gangan, where it ran from May 12, 2009, to August 12, 2010.
 Square Enix collected its chapters in five tankōbon volumes, released from August 11, 2007, to November 22, 2010.

-In North America, the manga licensed for English release by Yen Press.
+In North America, the manga was licensed for English release by Yen Press.
 The five volumes were released from October 27, 2009, to October 25, 2011.
 It was also serialized in Yen Plus, starting in the February 2009 issue.